 Indian food is not only scrumptious and flavorful; the use of spices also adds a lot of benefits to our health.
 Herbs are one of the best ways to add flavor to a dish without piling on the calories.
 But if you’re keeping a watch on your weight, there are some Indian dishes you need to avoid.
 Like other ethnic cuisines, Indian food can also be fatty on calories if you don’t order wisely.
 India has undoubtedly given the world numerous wonderful flavors.
 However, many recipes use ingredients like clarified butter, cream, milk, and coconut oil, which are high in saturated fat.

 So, next time you plan to dine at an Indian restaurant, you need to watch for the cooking methods like deep-fried dishes and check for the ingredients like cream, butter, and carbs.
-In this article, we have listed some dishes to help you eat healthy while enjoying all of the tastes that Indian restaurants have to offer.
+In this article, we have listed some containers to help you eat healthy while enjoying all of the tastes that Indian restaurants offer.
 Read further to know “what to eat” and “what not to eat” to keep your waistline trim and slim.

 Choose Appetizer wisely

 Though samosa and kachori (deep-fried pockets of dough filled with spiced potatoes or meat) seem tempting, you need to stay away from such temptations.
 For starters, go for a green salad without high-calorie dressing.
 It is best to start with the dal, a lentil stew or curry, which is delicious and filling.
 Dal is an excellent vegetarian protein source that is high in fiber.

 Order Tandoori Dishes